sosga/larn/README.md

 <b>Updates:</b><br\>
 Don't raise bugs for this branch.
 It's right now purely alpha experimentation and won't be stable for a long long time.

-Right now it won't compile.
-I'm uploading new file structure changes later today so depending on your time-zone it may or may not be done 'quickly' :)

 ~Gibbon

 <b>Future Planned Changes</b><br\>